JRdeLange/Games_Borrel/README.md

 - You are not allowed to create any new files from within your `name`.py.
 - You are not allowed to store any information outside of your `name` class.
 - You are respectfully asked to keep the execution time of the benchmark cells in `testing.ipynb` under 45 seconds to facilitate timely scoring.
 - You are free to look at all code here.
-That means both the games and, once pushed, policies of other players.
+That means both the games and, once pushed by them and pulled by you, policies of other players.
 - If your code crashes or causes a crash due to invalid output, I will throw you out of that specific game, so no points that that round for that game.
 - Keep yourself to the libraries available (most relevant are numpy, pandas, scipy and matplotlib (for some visualization during development)).